SocketCluster/socketcluster/README.md

 # Asyngular

-Toolset and boilerplate for quickly creatings systems using Asyngular.
+Toolset and boilerplate for quickly creating systems using Asyngular.
 See the client and server repos for documentation:

 - https://github.com/SocketCluster/asyngular-client